 On-campus living at Adrian College offers far more than just a place to sleep.
 There are several different living environments from which to select including substance-free housing, student houses, and apartments for returning students.
 All living environments are tobacco-free and offer a variety of opportunities to explore a full range of activities and interests that develop practical skills.
-Graduate students interested in living on campus should contact the Housing office for more information.
+Graduate students interested in living on campus should contact the Housing office at housing@adrian.edu for more information.